Registration for our annual competition has begun.

 Support The Chopin Foundation of the United States

 The Northwest Council of the Chopin Foundation of the United States, an all-volunteer, 501(c)(3) non-profit arts organization, will continue the tradition of encouraging talented young American pianists to study and perform classical music, especially highlighting the music of Chopin.
 Your donation is tax deductible and we would like to express our sincerest appreciation for your donation.
-PLEASE LAND MAIL your donation to:
+Your generous donations, of any amount, are deeply appreciated and go a long way in supporting Chopin NW.

 Northwest Chopin Festival